-Have you already had at least one uncomplicated, full term pregnancy?
+Have you already had at least one uncomplicated, full-term pregnancy?
 Most infertility clinics and experienced surrogacy agencies screen potential surrogates according to the number of prior pregnancies they have experienced (too many prior pregnancies can put both you and the child at risk).
 Clinics also scrutinize the overall health of the surrogate including current BMI (body mass index), whether prior deliveries were vaginal or cesarean, and whether there is a history of substance abuse, mental illness, or criminal offenses.

 If you fit the profile medically, there are more personal factors you should consider.
 Do you have a partner or other support person willing to assist you in the event you develop medical issues during your pregnancy?
 While most “surrogacy friendly” states allow the intended parents to provide financial assistance with necessary childcare, you will want to have a plan in place before any issues arise.
 How will you explain the pregnancy to your children and extended family?

 Are you willing to follow a medical treatment plan that will probably include injections of fertility medication?
-If the plan is not carefully followed, a cycle may need to be cancelled.
+If the plan is not carefully followed, a cycle may need to be canceled.
 Are you willing to undergo selective reduction or termination of the pregnancy if medical concerns arise and it is requested by the intended parents and recommended by the treating physician?

 You should also consider whether you have job flexibility so as to permit you to attend the numerous medical appointments required for screening and commencing a pregnancy.
-Lost wages may be provided for, but at the end of the pregnancy you will likely want a job to return to!
+Lost wages may be provided for, but at the end of the pregnancy, you will likely want a job to return to!

 Do you have reliable transportation?
 Are you willing to travel out of state if the intended parents are using an infertility clinic that is not local?
-Of course your travel expenses will be covered, but are you willing to do so?
+Of course, your travel expenses will be covered, but are you willing to do so?